Telescope Array Bursts, Radio Pulses and Axion Quark Nuggets: TA bursts as the AQN annihilation events under thunderclouds

 \subsection{The AQNs under the thunderclouds}

-The axion quark nugget (AQN) dark matter model \cite{Zhitnitsky:2002qa} was invented long ago with a single motivation to naturally explain the observed similarity between the dark matter and the visible densities in the Universe, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ without any fitting parameters.
+The axion quark nugget (AQN) \Red{``AQN" is already defined in the abstract} dark matter \Red{use ``DM"} model \cite{Zhitnitsky:2002qa} was invented long ago with a single motivation to naturally explain the observed similarity between the dark matter \Red{use ``DM"} and the visible densities in the Universe, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ without any fitting parameters, see recent brief review \cite{Zhitnitsky:2021iwg} on this model.
 The AQN construction in many respects is similar to the Witten's quark nuggets, see \cite{Witten:1984rs,Farhi:1984qu,DeRujula:1984axn}, and review \cite{Madsen:1998uh}.
 This type of DM is ``cosmologically dark'' not because of the weakness of the AQN interactions, but due to their small cross-section-to-mass ratio, which scales down many observable consequences of an otherwise strongly-interacting DM candidate.

 There are two additional elements in the AQN model compared to the original models \cite{Witten:1984rs,Farhi:1984qu,DeRujula:1984axn,Madsen:1998uh}.
 First new element is the presence of the axion domain walls which are copiously produced during the QCD transition\footnote{The axion field had been introduced into the theory to resolve the so-called the strong ${\cal CP}$ problem which is related to the fundamental initial parameter $\theta_0\neq 0$.
 This source of ${\cal CP}$ violation is no longer available at the present time as a result of the axion's dynamics in early Universe.
 One should mention that the axion remains the most compelling resolution of the strong ${\cal CP}$ problem, see original papers on the axion \cite{axion1,axion2,axion3,KSVZ1,KSVZ2,DFSZ1,DFSZ2}, and recent reviews \cite{vanBibber:2006rb, Asztalos:2006kz,Sikivie:2008,Raffelt:2006cw,Sikivie:2009fv,Rosenberg:2015kxa,Marsh:2015xka,Graham:2015ouw, Irastorza:2018dyq}.}.
 This domain wall plays a dual role: first it serves as an additional stabilization factor for the nuggets, which helps to alleviate a number of problems with the original nugget construction \cite{Witten:1984rs,Farhi:1984qu,DeRujula:1984axn,Madsen:1998uh}.
 Secondly, the same axion field $\theta (x)$ generates the strong and coherent $\cal{CP}$ violation in the entire visible Universe.